keerthidasala/keerthidasala.github.io/_pages/cv.md

 **Research Interests**
 ======
-- AI/Deep Learning for Network Management and Control in WLANs,
+- AI/Deep Learning for Network Management and Control in WLANs
-- Wireless Communications andNetworking,
+- Wireless Communications and Networking
-- Signal estimation and Detection, 5G,
+- Signal estimation and Detection
-- Information Theory,
+- Information Theory
-- Cross-layer MAC-PHY protocoldesign and implementation,
+- Cross-layer MAC-PHY protocoldesign and implementation
-- Cellular Networks and High Frequency (mmWave and THz) protocols andapplications,
+- Cellular Networks and High Frequency (mmWave and THz) protocols and applications
-- Communication and Sensing in UAV/drone networks.
+- Communication and Sensing in UAV/drone networks

 Work experience
 ======